 The Act mandates strict age registration and verification for minors on covered digital services, particularly large social networks.
 Covered digital services may need to obtain parental consent for users under 18, and give parents more tools to monitor their children’s online interactions.
 The Act includes limiting data collection, banning targeted advertising, and not allowing financial transactions without parental consent.

-However, the Act has faced significant legal challenges, and a partial injunction has been imposed by a U.S. District Judge on August 30, 2024, temporarily pausing the implementation of the “monitoring and filtering” requirements due to concerns about privacy, free speech, and the feasibility of enforcement.
+However, the Act has faced significant legal challenges, and two partial injunctions have been imposed.
+One by a U.S. District Judge on August 30, 2024, temporarily pausing the implementation of the “monitoring and filtering” requirements due to concerns about privacy, free speech, and the feasibility of enforcement.
+The second injunction on February 7, 2025, goes further than previous rulings blocking the same two sections as well as three additional provisions: two that would restrict certain ads from being displayed or directed specifically toward minors, and one requiring age verification.
+Both injunctions are temporary and only apply until final judgments are issued for each case.
+Paxton has already filed to appeal the decision to the 5th Circuit Court.

 What you need to know